 If deeply rooted poverty and an underperforming public education system strike you as intractable problems, think again.
 Vision To Learn, a non-profit, provides a concrete solution, real hope – and a simple, yet powerful tool to kids in need.
 The tool?
 A pair of eyeglasses.

 Vision To Learn was founded to make sure every child has the glasses he or she needs to succeed in school and in life.
-Its mobile clinics solve the problem by bringing eye care and glasses, free of charge, to children at schools in low-income communities.
+Its mobile clinics solve the problem by bringing eye exams and glasses, free of charge, to children at schools in underserved communities.

-Vision To Learn now serves children in low-income communities in more than 200 cities from Honolulu to Baltimore, becoming the largest school-based program of its kind in the nation.
+Vision To Learn now serves children in underserved communities in more than 500 cities from Honolulu to Baltimore, becoming the largest school-based program of its kind in the nation.

 What Vision To Learn does is simple, but not easy, and is a great example of how a community can work together to make a difference.
 We have a great staff with a tireless leader, Ann Hollister.
 We are supported by the generosity of many individuals, companies and foundations.
 We benefit from collaboration with other civic organizations like the Rotary Club.
 And we work closely with our most important partners, teachers and nurses, to deliver our services to kids.